 Recruiting and Training the Millennial Firefighter

-Millennials (roughly defined as those born between 1981 and 1997) are now the largest generation in the workforce, and they will be for quite some time.
+Millennials, roughly defined as those born between 1982 and 2000, are now the largest generation in the workforce.
+And it looks like they will be for quite some time.

-Fire departments actually have an advantage when it comes to recruiting and retaining this generation.
+You may not know it, but fire departments actually have an advantage when it comes to recruiting and retaining this generation.
 Working in the fire service is challenging, meaningful, somewhat flexible and requires close teamwork – some of the top qualifications millennials look for in a career.